 Making Content Marketing Work for Higher Education

-Breaking down what higher ed content marketing is, what it isn't, and how you can develop a successful content marketing plan at your school.
+Breaking down what higher ed content marketing is, what it isn’t, and how you can develop a successful content marketing plan for your college or university.

 Your institution is doing important things.
 It's a hub of valuable knowledge.
 A center of cutting-edge research.
 An engine of economic development.
 Or a disruptive force in a select discipline.

-The things that make your institution special and distinctive provide value to external audiences — deeper understanding of meaningful issues, clarification of complex concepts, enlightenment to new ways of thinking.
+The things that make your college or university special and distinctive provide value to external audiences — deeper understanding of meaningful issues, clarification of complex concepts, enlightenment to new ways of thinking.
 Knowledge and expertise is arguably the most valuable asset you possess.

 And people need it.

 But does everybody know what you have to offer?
 They won't know unless you tell them.

 Why Create a Content Marketing Plan?

 As the term “inbound marketing” became popularized by the marketing automation platform Hubspot, so too did “content marketing” become a buzzword.
 Here’s the Google trend graph since 2004, with “content marketing” in red and “inbound marketing” in blue:

 A content marketing approach is best used to engage people with intention when they are higher in the decision funnel, either driving traffic to key destinations or reinforcing select information or messaging.
 When executed thoughtfully, it's a way to build awareness and motivate action, helping the right audiences understand what distinguishes and defines you and elevate your brand.

 Content marketing takes your core asset of expertise and insight, bundles it in a way that resonates with a target audience, and enables its discovery and consumption.
 It may be via a blog, a YouTube video series, or a Twitter account.
 It could be amplified with advertising, or it could be wholly organic, depending on strategy and budget.